kietly/cs109a/twitter-nlp.md

 ### Feature Descriptions
 #### Linguistic Features
 The **lexical diversity** score indicates how many different words are used within a body of text.
 The lexical diversity consists of the set of unique words in a tweet divided by the total number of tweets.
 The **token_count** and **url_token_ratio** are numeric fields that count how many tokens are in a tweet and have the ratio for urls to tokens per tweet.
-These field are used to characterize how long the tweet is and also indicate the composition of the tweet in terms of words vs links to media (other websites, images, music, etc).
+These fields are used to characterize how long the tweet is and also indicate the composition of the tweet in terms of words vs links to media (other websites, images, music, etc).
 The idea behind this feature was thinking that bots would be built to promote other media, not original ideas.
+The **url_token_ratio** was elimimated as a feature because it highly correlated with token counts and was also identified as a low-variance feature.

 #### Emotion Based Features
 The **ant**, **disgust**, **fear**, **joy**, **sadness**, **surprise**, and **trust** features are boolean fields that indicate whether these emotions are  related to a given tweet.
 These assessments are created by comparing tweet tokens (words) with the EmoLex, the National Research Council (NRC) of Canada's Word-Emotion Association Lexicon.
 The EmoLex contains a mapping of words to emotions.
 If words within tweets have associated emotions within EmoLex, this would flag a 1 for the respective emotion feature.
+Discarded fields due to low-variance include **disgust**, **sadness**, and **surprise**.
+We suspect that the emotions that remained are expressed in tweets more than those that were excluded.

 #### Sentiment Based Features
 The **sentiment_neutral**, **sentiment_positive**, and **sentiment_negative** features are boolean fields that indicate the sentiment predicted for a given tweet.
 These predictions were computed using built-in methods of the textblob module, an nltk wrapper.
 In particular the sentiment polarity method predicts sentiment based on a Bayesian model trained on a labeled corpus of movie reviews.
 We also computed the ratios for each sentiment seen across each user's body of tweets.
 These features were called **ratio_pos**, **ratio_neg** and **ratio_neu**.
+Feature selection eliminated the **ratio_pos** and **ratio_neu** which exhibited a positive linear correlation.

 #### Topic Model Based Features
 The **jaccard** feature consists of a rough jaccard similarity score that compares a user's top 10 topics with the top 10 topics generated from a sample of bots.
 The topics were derived using Non-negative Matrix Factorization to highlight the most important topics from the user's corpus of tweets.
 These were applied as an enrichment to the individual tweet.
 The **perc_in_bot_topic** feature indicates the ratio of words from an individual tweet that were also found in the top 10 bot topics to the total number of words within the tweet.
+The **perc_in_bot_topic** did not produce non-zero results so was eliminated as a feature.
+With the low number of words in tweets, comparing individual tweets to a set of topics was not practical.

 ### Loading/Cleaning the  Data